Zydrunas Ilgauskas: Cleveland Cavaliers (1996–2010)

 Ilgauskas was selected by the Cleveland Cavaliers with the 20th overall pick in the 1996 NBA draft.
 On August 1, 1996, he signed a multi-year deal with the Cavaliers.
 In the earliest parts of his career he suffered through a myriad of foot and ankle injuries.
 He spent the entire 1996–97 season on the injured list due to a broken bone in his right foot.

 He was named the most valuable player of the Rookie Challenge during All-Star Weekend and selected to the All-Rookie First Team in 1997–98.
-He signed a contract extension in 1998 that was worth $70.9 million over 6 years.
-However, Ilgauskas played in only 5 games over the next two seasons.
+He signed a contract extension in 1998 that was worth $70.9 million over six years.
+However, Ilgauskas played in only five games over the next two seasons.
 On January 26, 2000, he had a surgery on a fractured navicular bone in his left foot.

-He re-gained the starting center spot for the Cavaliers in 2000–01.
+He regained the starting center spot for the Cavaliers in 2000–01.
 He was injured again in December 2000 and was out for the season.
 The injury dealt a blow to the Cavaliers.
 After winning 15 out of 23 games with Ilgauskas, they finished with a 30–52 record.

 He returned in December 2001 and was mostly used as a backup to Chris Mihm for the rest of the season.

 Ilgauskas averaged 17.2 points and 7.5 rebounds in 2002–03.
 He was selected as an All-Star, but the Cavaliers finished with the third-worst record in team history (17–65) and landed the number one draft pick.

 The Cavaliers drafted high school phenomenon and future NBA MVP LeBron James in 2003.
 James teamed up with Ilgauskas and Drew Gooden to form the core of the team.
 Ilgauskas only missed nine games over the next three seasons and was selected as an All-Star again in 2005.

 On July 12, 2005, Ilgauskas signed a contract extension with the Cavaliers.
 The deal was reportedly worth over $55 million over five years.

 For the next four seasons, Ilgauskas was the starting center for the team, which had turned into a contender.
 They reached the NBA Finals in 2007 and the Eastern Conference Finals in 2009.
 In summer 2009, the Cavaliers acquired Shaquille O'Neal.
 When asked about the trade, Ilgauskas responded: "I was just reading the news.
 That means I'll probably be coming off the bench."
-On December 2, 2009, Ilgauskas came off the bench in a game against Phoenix Suns to break the team record for career games played, overtaking general manager Danny Ferry.
+On December 2, 2009, Ilgauskas came off the bench in a game against Phoenix Suns to break the team record for career games played, overtaking then-general manager Danny Ferry.